 Espárragos: Seville’s local green asparagus can often be found grilled or roasted at market stalls.
-It’s a delightful, healthy snack, and this fresh produce is excellent for those seeking vegetarian options.
+It’s a healthy snack, and this fresh produce is excellent for those wanting vegetarian options.

 Ajoblanco: This cold almond and garlic soup is both refreshing and rich in flavour.
 A popular Andalusian dish, it’s typically garnished with grapes or melon, making it a unique vegetarian option at the market.

 Salmorejo: A cold tomato and bread soup, thicker than gazpacho and garnished with hard-boiled eggs and jamón.
 While it’s a staple throughout the year in Andalusia, the market versions often have a festive twist.

 Flamenquín: Essentially a large breaded meat roll, typically filled with ham.
 It’s a hearty snack, deep-fried to perfection, and is particularly popular in Andalusia.